atelechev/astrocadre/doc/follow-up.md

 #### Low priority improvements for POC

 * theme definition: enabled layers by default, pre-defined star magnitudes shown
-* Add 'night' and 'exoplorer' themes
+* 'night' and 'exoplorer' themes
-* Render star colors depending on their class/temperature
+* star colors depending on their class/temperature
 * flexible canvas size (?)

+#### Postponed or cancelled

-* show coordinates of the view port center
+* Center screen sky coordinates output in the UI